Frequently Asked Questions

 Please call the main line or (805) 325-5548 to get on the calendar.
 Often, we can schedule an installation the same week, typically on a Tuesday or Thursday.
 We may do a complimentary site survey before installation to ensure we can service your location.

-If you have an existing WiFi Access Point like an eero, Netgear, or TP-Link router, you may use it.
-If you do not have one, we can supply a modern mesh access point at cost (a TP-Link HX510 is about $85), or you may order one prior to installation.
-When buying a new WiFi router, we recommend getting one that supports the WiFi 6 standard or newer.
+If you have an existing Wi-Fi Access Point like an AmpliFi, Netgear, Asus, or TP-Link router, you may use it.
+If you do not have one, we can supply a modern mesh access point at cost (a TP-Link HX510 is less than $85), or you may order one prior to installation.
+When buying a new Wi-Fi router, we recommend getting one that supports the Wi-Fi 6 standard or newer.
+We no longer recommend eero routers due to a number of bugs we have seen with them, including requiring cellular signal during setup, DNS issues, failed auto-updates, and lack of channel selection.

 9. How much bandwidth do I need?